Religion and Worldviews

 Impact

-An important aim of Religion and Worldviews is that children are encouraged to reflect on their learning and make their own decisions about what they believe.
-This helps children understand that religion still influences and sustains many people in the world today, and to consider the wisdom of faith traditions, and reflect on what they might take from it.
+An important aim of Religion and Worldviews is to encourage children to reflect on their learning and make their own informed decisions about what they believe.
+This supports children in understanding that religion continues to influence and sustain many people in the world today, while also reflecting on what this may mean for their own lives.

-We believe that the values underpinning Religion and Worldviews enables our children to become confident, reflective, spiritual and morally aware people who can shine their light by playing their role in shaping modern Britain.
+We believe that the values underpinning Religion and Worldviews enable our children to become confident, reflective, spiritual and morally aware individuals who can shine their light by playing an active role in shaping modern Britain.

-Take a look below at an example of our 'Start of unit Review' compared with the 'Post Unit Review' demonstrating the progress made.
+Below is an example of a ‘Start of Unit Review’ compared with a ‘Post Unit Review’, demonstrating the progress children make in their learning.

 y5 pre and post review example.pdf